 Traditional marketing is dead.
 Or at least, it should be.

-Let me illustrate through an example.
-As you’re reading this, imagine you get a phone call and the conversation goes something like this:
+Let me illustrate this through an example.
+As you’re reading this, imagine you get a phone call, and the conversation goes something like this:

 Stranger: “Hi, I’d like to take a few minutes to tell you about Brand X refrigerators.
 Our fridges keep your stuff as cool as you are.
 Would you like to buy one?”

 You: “But I don’t need a new refrigerator, mine works just fine.”

 Stranger: “Ah yes, but does yours have three crisper drawers and independent temperature control zones?”